 Due to Covid-19 restrictions on dining, we strongly suggest you book well in advance to secure a table at your desired restaurant.

 Some recent highlights include Il Buco Italian restaurant in Bay Lane.
 It’s a tiny “hole-in-the-wall” style place, very casual and friendly, and we often have to wait for a table.
 They’ll call you when a table is free, so it’s no bother to take a wander up to the beach or drop in at The Beach Hotel for a quick drink.
 We always enjoy Thai Lucy too, also located in Bay Lane, just near Il Buco.

 If you can’t decide, just take a stroll along Bay Lane from Jonson Street to Fletcher Street and you’ll discover loads of little eateries featuring cuisines from around the globe.

-When exploring beyond Byron Bay town, be sure to check out Federal Doma Cafe for excellent Japanese in a relaxed outdoor setting, Harvest at Newrybar for great bread, coffee, deli items and breakfast/lunch/dinner on the verandah, and Fleet in Brunswick Heads for that extra special dining occasion.
+When exploring beyond Byron Bay town, check out Harvest at Newrybar for great bread, coffee, deli items and breakfast/lunch/dinner on the verandah.
+Fleet in Brunswick Heads is ideal for that extra special dining occasion.

 OUT & ABOUT

 If you’re keen to get active during the day, you can’t go wrong with an adventure on the water with Cape Byron Kayaks.
 Dolphins are spotted every day throughout the year, but in winter, you might even see a whale or two!